 Voters were given a 60-second explanation by yours truly, plus a Jefferson Smith distillation ("Zero stars bad!
 Five stars good!").
-Although the strong majority of the audience had never heard of Score Runoff Voting before, few had any difficulty filling out and submitting ballots, and the election process was completed within several minutes.
+Although the strong majority of the audience had never heard of STAR Voting before, few had any difficulty filling out and submitting ballots, and the election process was completed within several minutes.

 We used the Google Sheet version of the SRV Election Calculator to compute the results: